Taco Pizza is the best of both delicious food worlds in one flavorful, hearty dish!

 ingredients for taco pizza

-The ingredients list for this is fairly flexible.
+The ingredients list for this taco pizza is fairly flexible.
 Like most of my recipes, I’ll offer some suggested substitutions for ingredients that might offer a similar flavor and texture but might suit different tastes.

 Pizza dough – I use the same homemade pizza dough recipe for our pizzas every time.
 It’s dependable and so easy.
+You can certainly use store-bought pizza dough instead.

-Refried beans and salsa – instead of a classic red pizza sauce, the refried beans and salsa act as the sauce for this taco pizza.
+Refried beans and salsa – Instead of a classic red pizza sauce, the refried beans and salsa act as the sauce for this taco pizza.
 Sometimes, I will mix the two together and spread the mix onto the crust; other times, I spread the refried beans first and then top with salsa.
 It’s up to you!

-Shredded cheddar cheese – for my dairy-free pizza, I like to use a package of dairy-free cheddar-style shreds.
+Shredded cheddar cheese – For my dairy-free pizza, I like to use a package of dairy-free cheddar-style shreds.
 They melt beautifully for pizza!
 If you’re not dairy-free, go ahead and shred your fave cheddar cheese for this recipe.

-Sliced romaine lettuce – if you want to be super traditional about your taco pizza toppings, go with iceberg lettuce.
+Sliced romaine lettuce – iI you want to be super traditional about your taco pizza toppings, go with iceberg lettuce.
 I prefer the subtle added flavor and richness of romaine lettuce.
 It still gives you a nice crunch when you bite into it.

-Sliced black olives – these are great for adding color and some salt flavor
+Sliced black olives – These are great for adding color and some salt flavor

 Optional: cilantro and sour cream – I like to sprinkle some freshly chopped cilantro after this pizza has baked.
 Then I serve it with a side of sour cream and dip my slices into it.